utlib/collections-uoft/docs/documentation/adding-new-collections.md

 ---
 layout: default
-title: Adding New Collections
+title: Requesting A New Collections U of T Repository
-nav_order: 6
+nav_order: 2
 parent: Documentation
 description: "Requesting a New Top-level Repository"
 permalink: /documentation/adding-new-collections